Effective equidistribution and property tau: The dynamical argument

 \subsection{Adelic Sobolev norms}

 Let $C^{\infty}(X)$ denote the space of functions which are invariant by a compact open subgroup of $\G(\adele_f)$ and are smooth at all infinite places.
-There exist a system of norms $\Sob_d$ on $C_c^\infty( X)$ with the following properties (see Appendix A).
+There exist a system of norms $\Sob_d$ on $C_c^\infty( X)$ with the following properties, {see Appendix A, in particular, see~\eqref{Sobnormdef} and~\eqref{eq:Sob-inc}.}

 \begin{enumerate} \item [S0.] ({\it Norm on~$C_c(X)$}) Each $\Sob_d$ is a pre-Hilbert norm on $C_c^\infty(X)=C^\infty(X)\cap C_c(X)$ (and so in particular finite there).

 \item[S1.] ({\it Sobolev embedding}) There exists some~$d_0$ depending on~$\dim\G$ and~$[F:\Q]$ such that for all $d\geq d_0$ we have $\|f\|_{L^{\infty}} \ll_d \Sob_d(f)$.